curv3d/curv/docs/Shape_Atlas.rst

 .. _`metaballs`: https://en.wikipedia.org/wiki/Metaballs

-Smooth blends can produce the artistic effect of "fillets" and "rounds".
+Smooth blends can produce the artistic effect of "fillets" and "rounds" from mechanical engineering.
 Here are ``smooth_union``, ``smooth_intersection`` and ``smooth_difference``
 applied to a unit cube and a cylinder with ``k=.3``: